-The most important thing to remember when bathing your bearded dragon is the depth of the water.
+The most important things to remember when bathing your bearded dragon is the depth and temperature of the water.
 You do not want to inadvertently drown or scold your bearded dragon while bathing!

 The bath water should be no deeper than the joints (or “knees”) on its limbs.
 If you use water that is a little deeper then make sure to closely observe your bearded dragon at all times when in the water.

-An adult can be bathed in a bathtub or even a Rubbermaid plastic storage box, or anything that will hold water.
+An adult bearded dragon can be bathed in a bathtub or even a Rubbermaid plastic storage box, or anything that will hold water.

 Once you have a suitable bathing area, fill it with warm water.
 Make sure the water is not too hot.
-You don’t want to scold your bearded dragon.
+You don’t want to scald your bearded dragon.
 Using water that is between 85 to 92 degrees F is ideal.
-This will keep the bearded dragon warm while bathing, but not cause scolds or discomfort.
+This will keep the bearded dragon warm while bathing, but not cause scalds or discomfort.